Brníčko: Geography

 Brníčko is located about 8 km south of Šumperk and 38 km northwest of Olomouc.
 It lies in the Hanušovice Highlands.
 The highest point is at 587 m above sea level.
 The built-up area is situated in the valley of the Loučka Stream.

 History

 The first written mention of Brníčko is from 1350.
-The local castle was the seat of the aristocratic Tunkl family.
+The local castle was the seat of the aristocratic Tunkl of Brníčko family.
 From the late 14th century until the Thirty Years' War, Brníčko was a small town and the centre of a small estate.
-After the war, it was acquired by the House of Liechtenstein and lost its significance.
+After the war, it was acquired by the Liechtenstein family and lost its significance.

 Transport

 There are no railways or major roads passing through the municipality.